How does Microsoft make its billions? Microsoft revenue breakdown 2025

 - LinkedIn Sales Solutions

 LinkedIn Talent Solutions works as a platform that matches jobs with people using automated processes.
 It is aimed both for professionals and recruiters as it can be used from both ends.
-LinkedIn Talent solutions has 3 plans:
+LinkedIn Talent Solutions has 3 plans:

 - LinkedIn Jobs - which is free